 It is important to note that the skin biopsy for dermatomyositis and Lupus can appear identical under a microscope.
 Having an experienced dermatologist or rheumatologist is helpful when interpreting the results of the biopsy together with clinical features.

 An MRI gives a cross-section image of muscles in a specific area to show if inflammation exists.
 Inflammation shows as edema, or swelling, and may show a pattern to help differntiate between polymyositis, dermatomyositis, and inclusion body myositis.

 An MRI is often useful in selecting which muscle to biopsy.

 An x-ray is a simple way to check for symptoms of lung damage or disease.
 Lung disease can accompany Myositis, so if Myositis is suspected or confirmed, this test is frequently conducted.

 Pulmonary function tests are a group of tests that measure how well the lungs take in and release air and how well they move gases such as oxygen from the atmosphere into the body’s circulation.
 For those with lung involvement, this test may be performed at various intervals to determine improvement or disease progression.

-Because of a high cancer risk in some forms of Myositis, both before and after diagnosis, doctors will often perform cancer screenings at the onset or suspicion of Myositis.
-Cancer will continue to be a risk and an increased risk in part due to the immune-suppressing drugs used to treat Myositis, so cancer screenings should be continued on a regular basis.
+Because of a high cancer risk found in some forms of Myositis, both before and after diagnosis, doctors will often perform cancer screenings at the onset or suspicion of Myositis.
+Cancer may continue to be a risk, or increased risk, in part due to the immune-suppressing drugs used to treat Myositis, so cancer screenings should be continued on a regular basis.
 Your doctor may advise more frequent screenings than suggested for the patient’s age group.

 “Simply Put” is a service of Myositis Support and Understanding, to provide overviews of Myositis-related medical and scientific information in understandable language.